andrasq/node-mongoid-js/Readme.md

 globally unique ids (ie, globally for an installation).

 The systemId must be an integer between 0 and 16777215 (0xFFFFFF), inclusive.
+If no system id is specified, a random 24-bit integer is used.

     // ids with a unique system id (here 0xbaabaa) var MongoId = require('mongoid-js').MongoId;